 - Two years after the date the taxpayer paid the tax

 These rules apply to all taxpayers.
-But, Congress realized that it is likely that a Disabled Veteran could be in "negotiations" with the VA and go beyond the 3 year limit, so there is a special rule for amended returns filed by Disabled Veterans.
+But, Congress realized that it is likely that a Disabled Veteran could be in "negotiations" with the VA and go beyond the 3 year limit, so there is a special rule for amended returns filed by Retired Disabled Veterans.
+The rule is in Section 6511 of the Internal Revenue Code.

 Section 6511(d)(8) of the IRS Code, Special rules when uniformed services retired pay is reduced as a result of award of disability compensation, specifically states the following: